 The City ordinance requires a $100 deposit for a non-property owner.

-You must notify the Utility Division at 937-415-2231 to schedule a final read on your utility account, failure to move without notice will create a delinquent account and fees, (additionally, new residents must also contact the Income-Tax Division at 937-415-2240 to set up an account).
+You must notify the Utility Division at 937-415-2231 to schedule a final read on your utility account, failure to move without notice will create a delinquent account and fees, Additionally, new residents must contact the Utility Division to set up an account.